coder/docs/guides/admin/image-tag-names.md

 - If you build your workspace using a `ubuntu:rolling` or `ubuntu:latest` tag, Coder prompts you to rebuild for patches, security updates, and major version releases.
-If you're supporting a SaaS product or working on mobile apps, you may opt for this to ensure that your tools stay up-to-date.
+If you're supporting a SaaS product or working on mobile apps, you can opt for this to ensure that your tools stay up-to-date.

 - If you build your workspace using a specific version tag (e.g., `ubuntu:20.04`), Coder will alert you regarding patches and security updates